bruceravel/demeter/documentation/Athena/bkg/norm.rst

 subtracted data are then divided by |mu| |sub0| (E |sub0| ).
 The result is shown on the right side of the figure above.

-.. todo:: In version 0.9.18, an option was added to the context menu attached to the :procparam:`edge step` label for approximating the error bar on the edge step.
+.. versionadded:: 0.9.18, an option was added to the context menu attached to the :procparam:`edge step` label for approximating the error bar on the edge step.